NikolayDachev/eve-ng/README.md

 NOTE:
 - Please be sure your eve-ng node is up and running before do configuration export.
-- Please be sure your eve-ng node is on login prompt before do configuration export.
+- Script will auto set eve-ng node to login prompt before do configuration export.
   login with 'admin+c' is needed in order to do proper export.

 TODO:
-- check login before export (do logout)
 - check multiiprocesing
 - testing